navtej21/superjoin_intern_assingment/README.md

 ## 5. Example Results

-Run against the full corpus — all six documents, 1,012 grounded facts — `python -m app.pipeline relationships` finds 70 relationships: 19 corroboration, 39 contradiction, 12 context-reconcilable.
-One real example of each required pattern:
+Run against the full corpus — all six documents, 1,012 grounded facts — `python -m app.pipeline relationships` finds real corroboration, contradiction, and context-reconcilable relationships.
+One example of each required pattern:

 **Corroboration** — the same fact, stated independently in two places: